 Several factors are leading more employees to work longer than their parents and grandparents did.
 Advances in medicine mean people are simply living longer and remaining healthy enough to continue working.
 Changes to Social Security require people to work longer to reach full retirement age.
 Finally, the Great Recession of 2008-2009 led many people to take withdrawals from their retirement accounts to make ends meet.
 Many of these individuals have put off retirement in order to replenish those funds.

-Generational differences can be a source of workplace conflict.
+Generational differences in the workplace can be a source of conflict.
 Here are a few of the sticking points that managers may find themselves grappling with:

 - Preferred communication methods sometimes differ, with younger workers gravitating toward text messaging and older individuals preferring direct phone calls.